"I know what they've done! They've shot that beginning here, themselves. They've cut the picture to pieces!"

 - Yoohoo & Friends was originally a Korean cartoon about Ridiculously Cute Critters going on wacky adventures.
 The US version, created by David Feiss, threw in a subplot about the titular characters being Corrupt Corporate Executives who were turned into animals as punishment for their crimes against the environment.
 The contrast between the original footage and the new footage is very noticable and jarring.
 The elephants are supposed to be the same character.◊

 - Tugs, when it was brought to the US as part of Salty's Lighthouse in the '90s.
-The original 15-20 minute episodes were edited down to new, 5-minute shorts.
+The original 15-20 minute episodes were edited down to new, 5-minute shorts that were Lighter and Softer compared to the often dark and mature plotlines of Tugs.
 The more consistent changes included renaming "OJ" and "Big Mac" to "Otis" and "Big Stack", and gender swaps for Captain Star and Sunshine.
+There wasn't much footage to work with, since the original show only had 13 episodes, and as a result, footage was repeated and continuity errors popped up.

 - The Japanese dub of My Little Pony: Friendship Is Magic, although not otherwise terrible, cuts several scenes and lines present in all other dubs of the show (to make room for the extended opening/ending and advertisements, apparently), resulting in a few Dub Induced Plot Holes.